BosqueLanguage/BosqueCore/README.md

 ```
 The Z3 theorem prover is provided as a binary dependency in the repo via git LFS.
 To ensure these are present you will need to have [git-lfs](https://git-lfs.github.com/) installed, run `git lfs install` to setup the needed hooks, and pull.

-## Parser & Typechecker

-Current work is on spinning up the Parser/Typechecker and some basic LSP support.
-Key design goals in these systems are simplicity and general efficiency.
-Fast turnaround times in the developer loop tools are a priority so all features are geared towards a max O(n log n) complexity -- no exponential blowups (or turing completeness) in the type system, a relatively efficient 2 pass parser, and a fast emit to JavaScript.

-## Compiler & Runtime

-Next open task on the roadmap is a JavaScript runtime and NPM package generator.
-This will be targeted as a fast turnaround for developer tasks and ease of implementation (+ nice features like supporting a web-playground or REPL).
-A secondary task is an optimized AOT compiler with the O(1)-GC and and a focus on fast startup, low memory usage, and predictable latency.

 ## Visual Studio Code Integration

-This repository provides basic [Visual Studio Code](https://code.visualstudio.com/) IDE support for the Bosque language (currently limited to syntax and brace highlighting).
-The installation requires manually copying the full `bosque-language-tools/` folder into your user `.vscode/extensions/` directory and restarting VSCode.
+Basic [Visual Studio Code](https://code.visualstudio.com/) IDE support for the Bosque language (currently limited to syntax and brace highlighting) is available from [this repo](https://github.com/BosqueLanguage/bosque-language-tools).
+The installation requires manually building and installing as a VSIX package.

 ## Contribute